KWB-R/pubs/content/author/m.-rustler/_index.md

 +++

-"Michael Rustler works as data scientist at the Kompetenzzentrum Wasser Berlin gGmbH (KWB).
+Michael Rustler works as data scientist at the Kompetenzzentrum Wasser Berlin gGmbH (KWB).
 His research interests include reproducible research, data management and programmable matter.
-He currently leads the project FAKIN with the goal to improve the research data management and workflows at KWB, a small non-university institute (~ 20 scientists in three departments)."
+He currently leads the project FAKIN with the goal to improve the research data management and workflows at KWB, a small non-university institute (~ 20 scientists in three departments).